suiGn/this.me/docs/README.md

 <img src="./cleak_me-removebg.png" alt="SVG Image" style="width:89px;">
 <img src="./this.me.png" alt="SVG Image" style="width:89px;">

-**This.Me** redefines digital identity management through a cryptographic lens.
+**This.Me** defines a digital identity through a cryptographic lens.
 Each user is equipped with a unique **'Me'** identity, secured by public-private key cryptography, enabling robust autonomous identity verification and transactional security.

-**This.Me** goes beyond traditional security, incorporating hashing for unimpeachable data integrity and digital signatures for undeniable authenticity.
+**This.Me** incorporates hashing for unimpeachable data integrity and digital signatures for undeniable authenticity.
 Users gain unparalleled control over their digital footprint, marking a shift towards a user-centric model of data management.

 In essence, **This.Me** grants users a self-sovereign digital identity, fully within their control and independent from external entities.